Customer review from Liveaboard.com

 Cabin information:

-On reviewing the Nautilus Explorer Liveaboard, it scores 100% on the SDE Liveaboard Rating – Diving Features, as it has 10 of 10 key diving features (see below).
+When I reviewed the Nautilus Explorer Liveaboard it scored 10/10 on the SDE Liveaboard Rating for Diving Features, as it has 9 of 10 key diving features (see below).

 The Nautilus Explorer Liveaboard offers a spacious dive deck for easy kitting up and also uses dive tenders to put you right on the best sites.
 In addition, Photographers are looked after, with a camera room, a camera station.
 What’s more, After a dive you can rinse off using warm outside showers, which keep you, your hair and your wetsuit fresh and clean from saltwater.